LeonidasVarveropoulos/robot-frc/README.md

 This is a ROS node that runs a web app with Flask for creating autonomous paths.
 All data is stored within a file called data.txt in the package.

 ## 4. [proxy](https://github.com/LeonidasVarveropoulos/robot-frc/wiki/ROS-API:-proxy)
-This is a ROS node
+This is a ROS node that manages the transfer of data from the ROS system to the RoboRio.
+This node uses networktables to communicate with the RoboRio.